Canon 1Ds vs Sony RX1R II

 Studio photographers will appreciate that the Canon 1Ds (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds and the Sony RX1R II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1Ds: